Terms of Service

 21.1.2.
 “Claim” means any claims, actions, demands, causes of action, and other proceedings arising out of or relating to: (i) the relationship between you and Company, whether based in contract, tort, statute, fraud, misrepresentation, or any other legal theory; (ii) your breach of this Agreement, including without limitation any representation or warranty contained in this Agreement; (iii) your access to or use of the Service; (iv) your provision to Company or any of the Indemnitees of information or other data; (v) your violation or alleged violation of any foreign or domestic, international, federal, state, or local law or regulation; or (vi) your violation or alleged violation of any third party’s copyrights, trademarks, or other intellectual property or proprietary rights.

 21.1.3.
-“Court of Competent Jurisdiction” means any federal or state court that has jurisdiction over the subject matter, and that is located in the State of North Carolina.
+“Court of Competent Jurisdiction” means any federal or state court that has jurisdiction over the subject matter, and that is located in the State of North Carolina, except that Company may seek injunctive relief to protect Company’s intellectual property rights in any court having jurisdiction.

 21.1.4.
 “Lawsuit” means a legal proceeding against a Party related to this Agreement.